Phase 1 Strategic Synthesis · Near & Dear · 2026

 Cartessa / DEKA

-NewBeauty "Best CO₂" four years running.
+NewBeauty "Best CO₂" five consecutive years.
 Fastest-growing direct head-to-head threat.

 Where they win